jmcdo29/nest-commander/apps/docs/src/pages/en/api.md

 #### registerWithSubCommands

-A static method returns list of root command class which calls this api and all sub command classes set as metadata of `@Command` and `@SubCommand` decorators in the scope of module tree the root command class traverses.
+A static method that returns a list of the root command class, which calls this api, and all sub command classes set via the metadata of the `@Command()` and `@SubCommand()` decorators in the scope of module tree that the root command class traverses.

 ```typescript title="src/app.module.ts"
 @Module({